Conquest of the Western Turks: Puppet qaghans

-The Tang emperor Gaozong installed two puppet qaghans, the cousins Ashina Buzhen and Ashina Mishe, and controlled the region by proxy.
+The Tang emperor Gaozong installed two puppet qaghans, the cousins Ashina Buzhen and Ashina Mishe, to control the former territory of the Western Turks by proxy.
 Buzhen and Mishe were enemies of Helu who had aided Su Dingfang during his campaign against Helu and the Western Turkic Khaganate.
 Gaozong divided the ten tribes of the area among the two cousins.
-Buzhen governed half of the tribes located in the west, while Mishe governed the other half located in the east.
+Buzhen (Jiwangjue Qaghan) governed the five Nushibi tribes located in the west while Mishe (Xingxiwang Qaghan) governed the five Duolu tribes located in the east.

-The son of Buzhen, Khusrau, and the son of Mishe, Yuanqing, resided in Chang'an, the capital of the Tang, while their fathers administered the former khaganate as qaghans.
-Empress Wu Zetian sent Yuanqing and Kusrau westward in 685 to succeed their fathers as proxy rulers.
+The son of Buzhen, Khusrau (Huseluo), and the son of Mishe, Yuanqing, resided in Chang'an, the capital of the Tang, while their fathers administered the former khaganate as qaghans.
+However, Mishe was killed by Buzhen in 662 and Buzhen was himself killed in 666.
+Empress Wu Zetian sent Yuanqing and Khusrau westward in 685 to succeed their fathers as proxy rulers.

 Neither of the qaghans were able to successfully exert control.
-Turkic tribes resisted Yuanqing's rule, defeating the qaghan and forcing Yuanqing to return to Chang'an.
-Kusrau was able to bring the western tribes temporarily under his rule, but was defeated in 690 during an invasion by the Second Turkic Khaganate, and he too was forced to escape the region with his loyalists.
+Turkic tribes resisted Yuanqing's rule and he was captured by the Tibetan Empire between 686 and 689.
+After his release, Yuanqing chose to return to the Tang instead of the Western Turks.
+He was executed in 692.
+Khusrau was able to bring the western tribes temporarily under his rule, but was defeated in 690 during an invasion by the Second Turkic Khaganate, and he too was forced to escape to the Tang with 60,000 followers.
 Later attempts to install puppet qaghans failed, and the title was reduced to a symbolic position in the Tang court.